 • There are signs of damp on the walls or ceilings.

 Belfast Warm and Well, will be coordinated by National Energy Action (NEA) who will work with local community and voluntary groups, to provide helpful independent and confidential advice and practical support.

-If you are vulnerable and finding it difficult to keep your home warm, please contact us on 028 9023 9909 or email firstname.lastname@example.org to see if we can help.
+If you or someone you know is vulnerable and finding it difficult to keep your home warm, contact NEA on 028 9023 9909 or firstname.lastname@example.org to see if they can help.